Arachnoiditis

 How can I or my loved one improve care for people with arachnoiditis?

-Consider participating in a clinical trial so clinicians and scientists can learn more about arachnoiditis and related disorders.
-Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.
+Clinical trials increase our understanding of arachnoiditis and related disorders with the goal of improving how doctors treat them.
+Consider participating in a clinical trial so clinicians and scientists can learn more about arachnoiditis.
+Clinical research with human participants helps researchers learn more about a disorder and perhaps find better and safer ways to detect, treat, or prevent disease.

-For information about participating in clinical research visit NIH Clinical Research Trials and You.
-Learn about clinical trials currently looking for people with arachnoiditis at Clinicaltrials.gov.
+For information about participating in clinical research, visit NIH Clinical Research Trials and You.
+Learn about clinical trials currently looking for people with arachnoiditis at Clinicaltrials.gov, a searchable database of current and past clinical studies and research results.

 Where can I find more information about arachnoiditis?